|

 ... it's surprising and pleasing to re-encounter the language of the "hybrid" in the context of poetry, no longer as the anemic hodgepodge of epiphanic lyric and Language poetry that is our period's most familiar style, but in this more rigorous and urgent sense.
 If "American Hybrid" represents precisely the sort of unmarked move that consolidates power beyond politics (or in the literary context, beyond criticism), the hybridity of postmodern pastoral represents something more volatile, because it absorbs the task of critique, or translation, into and against itself, producing in the most interesting cases poems that destabilize and subvert the subject-object positions that sustain domination. ...(more)

-podcasts Colin Marshall's The Marketplace of Ideas
+Colin Marshall's The Marketplace of Ideas

-The quest for seriousness, trammeled by idiocy: philosopher-novelist Lars Iyer
+The quest for seriousness, trammeled by idiocy: philosopher-novelist Lars Iyer_______________________

 In search of lost modernism: novelist and critic Gabriel Josipovici